dailydotdev/daily/README.md

 Before proceeding to setting up your own Daily environment, make sure to go over the [projects description](#projects) and [the architecture](#architecture) to make sure you understand the system and its components.

-Daily services are fully dockerized and publicy available on a `gcr.io` repository.
+Daily services are fully dockerized and publicly available on a `gcr.io` repository.
 This means that all you need is docker on your system and we are good to go.
 If you don't have docker already you can [check out this guide](https://docs.docker.com/install/).

 Follow the instructions to install everything:
 1. Create a network so the services can communicate with each other.<br/>